UKRI Centre for Doctoral Training in Natural Language Processing PhD with Integrated Study

 Most students will undertake at least one internship during their PhD.

-This is an essential aspect of your training, providing team working, project management, and software engineering experience.
+This is an important aspect of your training, providing team working, project management, and software engineering experience.

 It also exposes students to a company-focused research culture, and provides them with valuable contacts for future job searches.